-The name black soap is translated ‘Ose’ (soap) ‘dudu’ (black) in the yoruba language of Nigeria, Togo and Benin Republic.
-African Black Soap originated with the yoruba people of Nigeria, Togo and Benin Republic and in particular with the women traders who traveled across Africa selling the soap.
-Original African Black soap making began in pre colonial yorubaland with the ingredients consisting of the ashes of plantain skin, water, cocoa pod powder, palm oil and Shea tree bark.
-This recipe has been passed down from mother to daughter for generations amongst yoruba women in Nigeria, Togo, Benin Republic as well as Ghana and SIerra Leone.
-African black soap originated in Nigeria and was taught to women of other countries in West Africa.
+The name black soap is translated ‘Ose’ (soap) ‘dudu’ (black) in the Yoruba language of Nigeria, Togo and Benin Republic.
+African Black Soap originated with the Yoruba people of Nigeria, Togo and Benin Republic and in particular with the women traders who traveled across Africa selling the soap.
+Original African Black soap making began in pre colonial Yoruba land with the ingredients consisting of the ashes of plantain skin, water, cocoa pod powder, palm oil and Shea tree bark.
+This recipe has been passed down from mother to daughter for generations amongst Yoruba women in Nigeria, Togo, Benin Republic as well as Ghana and SIerra Leone.
+African black soap originated amongst the Yoruba communities of Nigeria and was taught to women across Africa.

 In Ghana African black soap is called ‘Anago samina’.
-The word ‘Anago’ is the name of a yoruba sub group in the Republic of Benin.
+The word ‘Anago’ is the name of a Yoruba sub group in the Republic of Benin.
 African Black Soap is also called ‘alata samina’.
-The word ‘alata’ is a yoruba word that means ‘spicy’ and ‘samina’ which means soap is a Ghanaian word of the twi dialect belonging to the Akan language.
+The word ‘alata’ is a Yoruba word meaning ‘spice’ and ‘samina’ which means soap is a Ghanaian word of the twi dialect belonging to the Akan language.

 These women became Pepper Traders.
 They’re soap became so popular they were known everywhere as the Pepper Traders travelling with their children trading peppers , tomatoes and soap.
 They were quickly identified as the ‘Alatas’ (pepper traders) and Alata samina was the term used to refer to them as pepper traders.
-The soap became known as the ‘pepper trader’s soap’ (alata samina).
+The soap became known as the ‘pepper trader’s soap’ (alata samina and anago samina).

-Today there are a variety of African Black Soap recipes which include palm kernel oil, Shea butter, coconut oil and honey.
-Traditional African Black soap is still being handcrafted by village women in yorubaland and yorubaland communities in West Africa.
-The ingredients used to make the soap are not the same today as the soap is now made in the different regions of West Africa.
-However traditional African Black Soap from yorubaland contains the original formulation.
-It’s method of production is still the age old processing method used in making the soap.
+Today there are many versions of African Black Soap and recipes which include palm kernel oil, Shea butter, coconut oil and honey.
+Traditional African Black soap is still being handcrafted by village women in Yoruba land and Yoruba communities in West Africa.
+The ingredients used to make the soap may not be as authentic.

-The country of origination of African Black Soap is Yoruba land Nigeria and Yoruba communities of Togo and Benin’s Republic.
+The place of origin of African Black Soap is Yoruba land Nigeria and Yoruba communities of Togo and Benin’s Republic.
 The origin of African Black Soap is amongst Yoruba women who are still hand making African Black Soap in villages in Nigeria, Togo and Benin Tepublic as well as other Yoruba communities in West Africa and other parts of Africa.